 I want to share a sales presentation example in this blog post.
-Although, while we talk a lot about B2B sales at SalesScripter, this example is more of a B2C example and an experience that I personally had when was at a store.
-Even though this example pertains to a product that is fairly low cost and not really a real complex sales cycle, there are still some important lessons to learn that can definitely be applied to more sophisticated sales efforts.
+While we talk a lot about B2B sales at SalesScripter, this example is more of a B2C example and an experience that I personally had when I was at a store.
+Even though this example pertains to a fairly low-cost product and not really a complex sales cycle, there are still some important lessons to learn that can definitely be applied to more sophisticated sales efforts.

 Background

-This sales presentation example took place at a store where a salesperson was demonstrating (demonstrating/selling) a water filtration system.
-To explain the product a little more, this is a unit that sits on a countertop and is filled with water from a faucet and the system filters the water to produce better-quality drinking water.
+This sales presentation example took place at a store where a salesperson demonstrated (demonstrated/sold) a water filtration system.
+To explain the product a little more, this unit sits on a countertop and is filled with water from a faucet.
+The system filters the water to produce better-quality drinking water.

 The Sales Pitch

 I will first outline some of the main components of the salesperson’s pitch.
-(Please stay with me on this, as there is a clear point at the end.)
+(Please stay with me on this; there is a clear point at the end.)

 Sample of Final Product (Water)

-On a table where the actual product was displayed and operational, the salesperson had cups set out filled with filtered water that prospects could grab and sample.
+On a table where the actual product was displayed and operational, the salesperson had cups filled with filtered water that prospects could grab and sample.

 Visual Display of Filtration Working